sohithvishnu/mini-sit/README.md

 ___

+## ToDo
+- Remove everything but SiT and baseline (cnn or any NN)
+- Try to make the SiT smaller or use the SiTs (small)
+- Test to run this on the HuggingFace hub
+- Improve logging massively to track experiments
+- Add model export during training to not lose best model
+- Start Latex documentation (lots of sources to add, background of SiT, ...)

+---

 ## Original Task Description
 Train on subsets of generated levels and test on unseen ones to measure true generalization.
 Explore data augmentation and inductive biases that improve transfer.